Culture and the Arts Reward and Promotion Act

 Article 8

-Culture and arts enterprises shall abide by labor laws and regulations and protect the rights and interests of culture and arts workers.
+Culture and arts enterprises shall comply labor laws and regulations and protect the rights and interests of culture and arts workers.
 The central supervisory authority may promote those organizations that do an excellent job of protecting labor’s rights and interests.

 The Ministry of Culture shall determine the scope, content, and other aspects of measures that protect labor rights and interests.